cosmos/ibc/README.md

 ## Interchain Standards

-All standards in the "draft" stage are listed here in order of their ICS numbers, sorted by category.
+All standards at or past the "Draft" stage are listed here in order of their ICS numbers, sorted by category.

 ### Meta